-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (371) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of $\frac{4}{3}$) times a recovery factor of 0.50 (for a stock of unknown status with no known fishery mortality or serious injury within the Hawaiian Islands EEZ; Wade and Angliss 1997), resulting in a PBR of 3.7 Longman's beaked whales per year.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size within the U.S. EEZ of the Hawaiian Islands (443) times one half the default maximum net growth rate for cetaceans ( $\frac{1}{2}$ of 4%) times a recovery factor of 0.50 (for a stock of unknown status with no known fishery mortality or serious injury within the Hawaiian Islands EEZ; Wade and Angliss 1997), resulting in a PBR of 4.4 Longman's beaked whales per year.